barbaracalderon/guess-my-number-game/README.md

 A random number is hidden behind the "?" and you gotta guess it.
 Valid numbers range from 0 to 50.
 Try to guess it as your initial 20 score decreases with every wrong guess.
 Keep your highest score!

 Simple game done with HTML, CSS and JavaScript.
+Done as part of Jonas Schmedtmann Javascript Course.

 # PT | Jogo Adivinhe Meu Número